DohanKim/HCI_TeamOldBoy/Report 1.md

 ----------
 ### Insights
-1. Finders starts serching with city names first, and compares date that candidates stay in the city.
-In this observation, The city name and date are the important metrics to narrow down their choice.
+1. Finders search with city names first, and then compare periods that other travel-mate candidates stay in the city.
+In this observation, the city name and date are the important metrics to narrow down their choice.
-2. Finders want many good aspect from travel-mates.
-It seems like they want disposible friend, not just bodyguard or person with itinerary.
-Probably, they want emotional connection with travle-mates.
+2. Finders want many good aspects from travel-mates.
+It seems like they want a person to be a friend, not just bodyguard or a person with same itinerary.
+Probably, they want emotional connection with travel-mates.
-3. When the users find travel-mates of tonight, they take care about the date and location only.
-However, when they find travel-mates for trip in a couple of months later, they starts consider many things.
+3. When the users find travel-mates for tonight, they take care about the date and location only.
+However, when they try to find travel-mates for a couple of months later trip, they start to consider many things.
-4. Some interviewees talked about the sudden disconnection with travel-mate candidate.
-However, they added when they communicate with Facebook, it is less likely to occur the sudden disconnection than anonymous KakaoTalk.
-When people are anonymous, they make disconnection more easily.
+4. Some interviewees talked about the sudden disconnection with travel-mate.
+However, If they added friend in Facebook, they prevent those kind of events rather than connecting an anonymous Kakao Talk account.
+When people are anonymous, they sever contact more easily.
-5. Female interviewees showed the action that checks whether the candidates are credible or not.
-For example, checking the KakaoTalk profile or checking the Facebook account.
-At this point female finders want to know about candidate's credibility.
+5. Female interviewees want to figure out whether the candidates are trustable or not by checking KakaoTalk profile or checking Facebook account.
+At this point female finders want to know about candidate's trustability.
-6. In the credibility checking, more personal information makes more credible.
+6. In the trustability checking, more personal information makes more trustable.
 It can be checked with blog articles, Facebook posts, concrete explanations, etc.
-7. Basically, "유랑", and "유디니" is Korean community.
-Also, if the interviewee had the chance to get foreign travel-mates in hostel, they said they avoided getting foreign traveler.
-These situations are caused by language barrier between Korean and English.
+7. Basically, "유랑", and "유디니" is Korean communities.
+In that case, some interviewees don't want a language barrier so that they would not hang out foreign travelers even though they can easily meet in same accommodation.
-8. In community observation, some posts had more replies than other posts.
-Most of them are female's posts, but the replies are mixed.
-It means female is more popular than male in candidate pool.
+8. In community observation, posts written by females had more replies written by both males and females than other posts.
+It means female candidate is more popular than male candidate.
-9. In community observation, most of the cities are popular city.
-There are common cities to travel with travel-mates.
+9. In community observation, most of cities in the community are popular cities such as London, Paris, and Rome.
+There are common cities to travel with travel-mates in the community.
 10. There are some critical factor that makes users decide travel-mate for each other.
-Although, the candidate has obvious disadvantages, when the candidate has suggestion to do the special activity, like watching musical, and the user loves musical, he decides the candidate as travel-mate.
+Despite of not matching assessment criteria such as gender, if the candidate has a plan with special activities like watching musical and the user loves those activities, the user decides the candidate as a travel-mate.

 ----------
 ### Studion Reflections